 Continue reading »

 Each week, NCC will feature in a short spotlight column the official representative from each of our Allied Leader and Allied Member companies.
-This week’s Allied Leader Member Spotlight is J.B.
-Hunt’s Vice President of Ag-Services and NCC representative Jason Matthews.
+This week’s Allied Leader Member Spotlight is Andrea Johnson, NCC Representative and Vice President of Business Operations for Food Safety at Evonik’s Active Oxygens business line.

 Continue reading »